JohnCan-E/Diabetes-Prediction/README.md

 -raw data values have to be within 0 and 1, so normailization's done -I split train and test data from each other
--I trained data to distinguish between healthy and diabetic people -KNN Model 've been created
+-I trained data to distinguish between healthy and diabetic people -KNN Model has been created
 -I tested the data for k range and set values according to  a 'for loop' which I have created.
--As last scaled the data with Min-Max, and made predictions with the KNN model.
+-As last, scaled the data with Min-Max, and made predictions with the KNN model.
 As a result, the risk of diabetes was estimated.